Preventing and responding to gender-based violence – strengthening our approach under the National Code

 Support and reporting

-If you experience or witness gender-based violence or harassment, report it confidentially via Safer Community.
+IIf you experience or witness gender-based violence or harassment, you can discuss your options in a safe space, make a confidential disclosure or formal report through Safer Community.

-RMIT’s Safer Community advisors are experienced and trained in supporting students and staff regarding experiences of violence, concerning, inappropriate, unwanted, or threatening behaviour including sexual harassment, harm and violence.
+RMIT’s Safer Community advisors are experienced and trained in supporting students and staff regarding concerns or experiences of violence, concerning, inappropriate, unwanted, or threatening behaviour including sexual harassment, harm and violence.

 Acknowledgement of Country